andrewpey/vtland/_posts/2021-04-11-claim-steam-key.md

 ### What will happen with Itch version, will it be upgraded to 0.85?

-We are a small team and we want to focus on the Steam version at the moment, so Itch version will not be longer updated.
-Please claim a Steam key and install the game via Steam to get the latest versions and Workshop support.
+We are a small team with limited resources, and we want to focus on the Steam version at the moment.
+That being said, the Itch version will not be longer updated.
+Please claim a Steam key and install the game via Steam to get the latest versions and Steam Workshop support.

+### What will happen with mods in the Mod Gallery?

+Mod Gallery in the Itch version will be disabled soon after the Steam Early Access release.
+If you are a mod author, we encourage you to move your mods to the Steam Workshop, where you'll get great discovery and acknowledgment of your work.